 Help in your language

-When you first arrive in the country you may need some help with using English for important information or conversations.
+When you first arrive in New Zealand you may need help in your preferred language or help with using English in important documents and conversations.

 Interpreting (spoken word)

 You may need help with having conversations in English.